Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A professional who is linked to the company and has supporting or customer facing functions.
+a professional who is linked to the company and has supporting or customer facing functions

 USA